 (03:19 - 03:51) Stop and Reflect

-OFSD connects stage 2 to the use of digital technologies, making this a useful resource for digital rich classroom lesson planning.
+This detailed UbD table is a useful resource for digital rich classroom lesson planning.